 - Some may include a crisis response that would entail an evacuation to a safe location in the event of political unrest.

 Before purchasing travel medical insurance or emergency medical evacuation coverage, check the fine print to see what is covered and be sure to find a reputable company.
-To compare costs and coverage options of several companies, check out Insure My Trip.
+To compare the costs and coverage options of several companies, check out Insure My Trip.
 For insurance company ratings, visit A.M.
 Best Company.

 Option 3: Credit Card Companies